 BC Health Authorities have worked collaboratively to implement a new practitioner credentialing and privileging online system, a centralized source of information, called CACTUS.
 The (C&P) project is one of several initiatives implemented based on the recommendations of the 2011 Cochrane Report.

-The CACTUS system will standardize credentialing and privileging processes across all BC Health Authorities for physicians, dentists, and midwives.
+The CACTUS system will standardize credentialing and privileging processes across all BC Health Authorities for medical staff, dentists, and midwives.

 - Credentialing and privileging information will be shared between BC Health Authorities

 - Flexibility for practitioner working in multiple Health Authorities

 - Online and standardized appointment and reappointment processes across BC